monir0908/Django-Python-Commands/Django React App Deployment in EC2 with Ngnix & Gunicorn.md

-# Django React App Deployment in EC2 with Ngnix and Gunicorn
+# Django App Deployment in EC2 with Ngnix and Gunicorn

 ### 1. What I start with<hr>
 Project directory: `myprojectdir` [can hold multiple projects]<br>